 Preprocessing of Data

-The input and output data of different features (referring to Table 3 and 4) vary in range and units which weigh all features unequally for prediction models and might end up creating bias.
+The input and output data of different features (referring to Tables 3 and 4) vary in range and units which weigh all features unequally for prediction models and might end up creating bias.
 To eliminate this effect, we preprocessed empirical data to the range [0,1] by the min-max scaling presented in the following function.

 xj = x − xmin